Fresh Strawberry Bars with Oatmeal CrumbJump to Recipe

 If you try these strawberry dessert bars, leave a comment and let me know what you think!

-These easy dessert bars use fresh strawberries instead of jam, perfect for strawberry season!
+These easy strawberry bars use fresh strawberries instead of jam, perfect for strawberry season!
 Super easy to make and a great sweet snack to have on hand!

 - Preheat oven to 350˚F. Line a 8×8 baking dish (or similar size) with parchment paper.
 In a small bowl, mix together sliced strawberries, sugar, cornstarch, and lemon zest.